azriel91/enum_variant_type/README.md

 # Enum Variant Type

-Provides a proc macro derive to produce structs from enum variants.
+Proc macro derive to generate structs from enum variants.

 This is a poor-man's implementation of <https://github.com/rust-lang/rfcs/pull/2593>.